Table of Contents

 Day 1

-Within hours of quitting, withdrawal kicks in.
+Within hours of quitting, withdrawal kicks in due to addictive substances.
 Expect irritability, anxiety, and early cravings.

 Days 2–3

-Symptoms peak.
-Headaches, poor concentration, and mood swings are common.
+Symptoms typically peak during withdrawal, often including headaches, impaired concentration, and mood swings.
 Nicotine is out of your system by this point.

 Days 4–7